 The Lost Cause was the belief that the Southern Secession, even the defense of slavery, was honorable.
 Lost Cause historians artue that the true cause of the Civil War was not slavery but the attempy by the North to use the Federal Government to supress legitimate states rights.
 Here again, even with the racist attitudes of the day, arguing that slavery was a legitimate institution was another tough sell.
 Thus many Lost Cause historians insisted that slavery was not the cause of the Wae, but rather states rights.
 This gave the Southern cause a legitimate issue.
 The division of power between the Federal Government and the states was one of the central issues debated at the Constitutional Convention and is still debated today.
 This was this a legtimate issue which could justify secession more honorably than the defense of slavery ever could.
-Of course the issue of state rights is not uncommonly raised when the issue considered is difficult to justigy on its own merits.
+Of course the issue of state rights is not uncommonly raised when the issue considered is difficult to justify on its own merits.
 Modern scholars have little doubt as to the primacy of slavery as the cause of the War.
 Issues such as states rights were amenable to political solutiions.
 Slavery was another matter, it simoly could not be resolvedf constituionally.
 There was never any doubt in Lincoln's mind as to the main cause of the War.
 [Zeitz]

 While Lost cause historians down played the centrality of slavery in leading to the Civil War.
 They could not, however, conceal the obvious importance of slavery.
 Thus many Lost Cause historians dismissed the horrors of slavery deficted by the abolitionists.
 Lost Cause historians often pinted a begin image od slavery.
 To my knowledge this was never done by actually interviewing former slaves.
 Normally it was done, if supporting evidence was offered at all, by collecting ancedotal evidence from the slave masters.